binkoni/BARS/README.md

 Android Studio 3.2 (installed on a Linux, Mac or Windows machine) <br>
 Android TensorFlow Lite AAR<br>

-You can find more detail about application development setting on [docs](https://www.tensorflow.org/lite/guide/android)
+You can find more detail about development environment of application on [docs](https://www.tensorflow.org/lite/guide/android)

 <br>